Alaska Airlines: 2020s

+Alaska Airlines debuted a modified "global" livery based on the aurora borealis in January 2026, to be painted on its fleet of widebody planes that were acquired through the Hawaiian Airlines merger.
+The airline plans to add 12 intercontinental flights from its Seattle hub by 2030 using a fleet of 17 Boeing 787s and 24 Airbus A330s.
+That same month, Alaska announced the purchase of 110 new Boeing aircraft, making it the airline's single largest order in history.
+This was done as part of an aggressive expansion and fleet modernization plan to transition towards the 737 MAX and 787.

 Acquisition of Hawaiian Airlines

 In December 2023, Alaska Airlines announced that it would merge with Hawaiian Airlines for $1.9 billion in cash along with an assumption of approximately $900 million in outstanding debt.
 Airline industry analysts had promoted the merger for years which would create a combined carrier focused on the western United States.
 The merger would provide Alaska, which is primarily a domestic carrier with narrow-body aircraft, with Hawaiian's wide-body jets, pilots, and international networks.

 The merger would retain both Alaska Airlines and Hawaiian Airlines as separate brands; Hawaiian Airlines would also become a Oneworld member.
 The two airlines intend to operate a combined frequent-flyer program, with Alaska's Mileage Plan likely to replace HawaiianMiles unless the companies opt for an all-new program.
 The proposed merger was approved by shareholders of Hawaiian Airlines in April 2024, following earlier approval from both Alaska Air Group and Hawaiian Holdings, Inc.

 Under President Biden, the U.S. Department of Justice has worked to prevent further consolidation in the airline industry but it was initially unclear whether the department would file suit against the merger, with analysts noting differences between the proposal and prior proposals opposed by the administration.
 The main area of regulatory concern was that the deal would put about 40% of the traffic between Hawaii and the mainland U.S. in one company's hands.
 When the deal was announced, company executives expected approval from the Justice Department to take between a year and 18 months.
 On August 19, 2024, the U.S. Department of Justice completed its regulatory antitrust review of the proposed acquisition and declined to attempt to block the merger in court.
 The merger next requires the approval of the U.S. Department of Transportation.

 At the time, the companies overlapped on 12 nonstop routes which they described as minimal.
 Alaska Airlines emphasized its experience operating an intra-Alaska network including service to 16 destinations not reachable by road while pledging to maintain a robust interisland schedule in Hawaii to neighbor islands.
 The Wall Street Journal speculated that consolidation would lead to higher prices for consumers on flights to Hawaii although this was disputed by the companies.